 We at Vitiligo Treatment have consultants globally, namely in the USA, Australia, and South Africa.
-Our consultants have complied the following list Vitiligo Myths & Facts.
+Our consultants have compiled the following list of Vitiligo Myths and Facts.
 Herein we answer many of the questions posed to us surrounding the Vitiligo condition.

 We are sure you will find the information interesting to read.
 We welcome any feedback from you including other Myths you may want explained.